-If you identify compliance issues or potential fraud, waste, or abuse, please report it to us immediately so that we can investigate and respond appropriately.
-There are mechanisms in place that may be used to report issues such as the Compliance Helpline at 1-800-762-8130 or our Compliance Connection website at MMO.Ethix360.com/#landing.
-These reporting mechanisms are outlined in our Medicare Advantage and Part D Compliance Plan.
-We enforce a zero-tolerance policy for retaliation or retribution against anyone who reports suspected misconduct.
+If you identify compliance issues or potential fraud, waste, or abuse, please report it immediately to MEDICAL MUTUAL so that we can investigate and respond appropriately.
+There are mechanisms in place that may be used to report issues such as the Compliance Helpline at 1-800-762-8130 or our Compliance Connection website at https://mmo.intercedeservices.com.
+These reporting mechanisms are outlined in MEDICAL MUTUAL's Medicare Advantage and Part D Compliance Plan.
+MEDICAL MUTUAL enforces a zero-tolerance policy for retaliation or retribution against anyone who reports suspected misconduct.

+III.
 Sanction, Debarment, Exclusion Lists